Initiatives Towards a Decarbonized Society

 Initiatives to Reduce Energy Consumption and CO2 Emission (Europe)

-In the NF Group, Riexinger plant in Germany, NF Door plant in Poland, Robust AB's plant in Sweden, and Vertriebs sales company in Germany have acquired ISO 14001 certification and are working to reduce energy consumption.
-Switching to LED lighting and introducing motion sensors and light/darkness sensors contributes to reducing the amount of electricity used and electricity fees.
+In the NF Group, Riexinger plant in Germany, NF Door plant in Poland, Robust AB's plant in Sweden, and Vertriebs sales company in Germany have acquired ISO 14001 certification and are working to reduce energy consumption, and in the Riexinger, Machcoul, and Bavilliers plants, we have implemented energy consumption monitoring systems to improve energy efficiency.
 To help reduce CO2 emissions, solar power generation systems (panels) were installed in the Luton Plant in the UK and the Schievano Plant in Italy in April 2023 as well as the Alsal Plant in Spain in May 2023.

 • Solar power generation system